[updated November 2019]

-Buffalo is an underdog.
-It’s still battling its old branding as a city known just for wings, sports teams, and cold weather.
+is was once an underdog.
+For those who haven’t ever been, it is still battling some old branding as a city known just for wings, its sports teams, and snowy, cold winters.
 But, places change….and Buffalo is booming!

 While we were busy clinging to old stereotypes and snow jokes, Buffalo has been undergoing an extreme makeover.
 And I don’t use the word “extreme” as hyperbole.
 Don’t believe me?
 I encourage you to spend at least a weekend in Buffalo and see for yourself.